Benginy-lab/TableHockeyTools/Readme.md

 ## Development

 Feel free to contribute!
-To install the package in development mode:
+To install the package in development mode just add -e:

 ```bash
 pip install -e .